 - Whilst using treble hooks, at least two of the three hooks must be barbless.

 - Ross on Wye Angling Club encourages the use of barbless hooks where appropriate / suitable (e.g. hair rigged baits).
 This is in line with Environment Agency guidelines for ‘best practices’ with regard to fish care.

 - Members under the age of 16 must be accompanied by an adult when fishing Ross on Wye Angling Club waters.
 Note that non-members are not allowed to access non-public areas.
 For example this precludes a Junior Member from fishing Benhall the supervising adult is also a Member of Ross on Wye AC.

 - Members contributing to any form of media must not disclose the specific location/swim by name or photograph.
 Ensure the background cannot be identified to a specific location.

 Should any member see a swan in distress call Swan Aid on 07763 424892.

 These rules were last updated September 2020.

-GENERAL RULES FOR SALMON ANGLERS 2020.
+GENERAL RULES FOR SALMON and SEA TROUT ANGLERS 2022.

 Anglers are permitted on the water one hour before sunrise and must leave the water no later than one hour after sunset according to Meteorological Office data.